 Michael McCarty’s storied, art-lined lounge, dining room, and patio dates to 1979 and carries a lineage that includes legendary chefs like Nancy Silverton, Jonathan Waxman, and Sang Yoon.
 Michael’s current executive chef Miles Thompson, a finalist for the 2018 James Beard Award for Rising Star Chef of the Year, has crafted a compelling, globally inspired menu.
 His dinner menu changes more than quarterly.
 Ingredients are frequently made in-house and often incorporate Santa Monica Farmers Market produce.
 Buckwheat sourdough bread comes with toasted barley butter; and cavatelli hosts braised shiitakes, English peas, and Parmigiano-Reggiano.
 Oft-overlooked cuts like hamachi collar and pork collar also get rare attention, with the latter served with black olive honey, sprouting cauliflower, and pomegranate.

-Chef Nyesha Arrington, a longtime farmers market hound who previously worked at Santa Monica restaurants like Mélisse and Wilshire, is now “building community through food” at Native.
+Chef Nyesha Arrington, a longtime Santa Monica Farmers Market hound who previously worked at Santa Monica restaurants like Mélisse and Wilshire, is now “building community through food” at Native.
 Her eclectic menu remains fluid, but might include silky sea scallop crudo dressed with satsuma kosho fermented for three months, tangerine oil, mandarin segments, Korean chile flakes, and white ponzu.
 In cooler weather, Arrington folds spaghetti with earthy chestnut puree and tosses the pasta with shiitake mushrooms, mushroom reduction, snow peas, and burrata.
 A beautifully rosy Kurobuta pork chop is brined, seared, sliced, and served over rye porridge with roasted grape salsa, saba, pomegranate arils, and greens.
 Native devotes a whole menu section to vegetables.
 Depending on Arrington’s market haul, you might find crushed rutabaga plated with house-made crème fraiche, dill, and injera crumble; or Kombu scented potato served Hasselbeck style with arugula seaweed butter.

 For more than a decade, Rustic Canyon has been the most ambitious member of the RC Family, which includes Huckleberry, Milo & Olive, and more.
 Under executive chef Jeremy Fox’s watch, Rustic Canyon has become a truly exceptional seasonal dining destination.
 Fox does have a handful of signature dishes, which he’s been known to tweak.
 Beets & Berries is a beautiful plate of vivid purple beet hummus, quinoa, mint, amaranth & pistachio dukkah.
 Pozole verde is another modern classic, with plump Hope Ranch mussels, Rancho Gordo hominy, poblano & tortilla strips served in a piquant broth.
-Otherwise, seasonal produce and relationships with farmers dictate dishes.
+Otherwise, seasonal produce and relationships with farmers dictate dishes at this farm-to-table restaurant.
 In winter, spaghetti squash got a rare spotlight, accented with anchovy, preserved lemon, guanciale, and egg bottarga, and buried under a blizzard of sharp shaved cheese.
 Even roasted chicken benefited from seasonal accompaniments: earthy Rancho Gordo bean stew, escarole, chile, and rosemary.

 Tar & Roses